preyanshu/AI_NFT_MARKETPLACE/README.md

 Contributions are welcome!
 Please open an issue or submit a pull request for any new features, improvements, or bug fixes.
 ```

-You can add photos and videos by providing their paths or URLs in the "Photos and Videos" section.
-Make sure to replace `"path/to/system_architecture.png"` with the actual path or URL to the system architecture image.